In this article, we will answer the main questions of users just learning to analyze calls in the Google Analytics interface.

 In this case, we get two new events; only one is unique since both calls are identical in their characteristics.

 2. Within one session, the user calls you twice: their call isn't answered the first time.
-Then, when he calls back the second time, the agent answers the call.
+Then, when he calls back the second time, the agent answers.

 As a result, we have two new events, both unique because the calls have different categories (for example, NO ANSWER and PROPER).